 - Data Portability: SurveyMonkey enables you to export your data from our system in a variety of formats so that you can back it up, or use it with other applications.

-- Data Residency: All SurveyMonkey user data, to include Wufoo, TechValidate, SurveyMonkey Intelligence, is stored on servers located in the United States.
-For FluidSurveys and FluidReview, all data is stored in Canada.
+- Data Residency: All SurveyMonkey user data, to include Wufoo and TechValidate, is stored on servers located in the United States.
+For Canadian SurveyMonkey users, survey data may be stored in Canada.
+FluidSurveys and FluidReview data is stored in Canada.

 All SurveyMonkey information systems and infrastructure are hosted in world-class data centers.
 These data centers include all the necessary physical security controls you would expect in a data center these days (e.g., 24×7 monitoring, cameras, visitor logs, entry requirements).
 SurveyMonkey has dedicated cages to separate our equipment from other tenants.
 In addition, these data centers are SOC 2 accredited.
 For more information, visit SuperNAP and InterNAP.
-If you are looking for FluidSurvey or FluidReview information, please contact us directly.
+If you are looking for FluidSurvey, FluidReview, or our Canadian Data Centre information, please contact us directly.

 - Connectivity: Fully redundant IP network connections with multiple independent connections to a range of Tier 1 Internet access providers.